 The Fund relies on generous support from foundations, business and individuals like you.

-Our first major priority is to raise $3.5 million to support the equity goals of Superintendent Hite in Early Education.
-Our matching fund will help establish libraries in every K-3 classroom in the District and to support Dr. Hite’s goal to have all children reading on grade level by 4th grade.
+Our first major priority was to raise $3.5 million to support the equity goals of Superintendent Hite in Early Education.
+Our matching fund helped to establish libraries in every K-3 classroom in the District and to support Dr. Hite’s goal to have all children reading on grade level by 4th grade.

 Join our corps of donors who care deeply about the quality of public education and the success of our children!

 When people talk of school equity, they’re often talking about fairness, including fairness around resources.
 Beyond public funds, schools can and do secure support from: partner corporations, foundations, and nonprofits; Friend, Parent, and Alumni Groups; and individual donors.

 Yet despite the unprecedented availability of data from the District and elsewhere, it is difficult to know which schools receive which types of additional support and what schools need.
 Until now.

 Why is this important?